Tom and Jerry: Warner Bros. era (2006–present)

-Cartoon Network, which began rerunning Tom and Jerry Tales in January 2012, subsequently launched a series titled The Tom and Jerry Show consisting of two 11-minute shorts, later produced as separate 7-minutes length episodes, per episode that likewise sought to maintain the look, core characters and sensibility of the original theatrical shorts.
+Following Cartoon Network's 2012 reruns of Tom and Jerry Tales, the channel launched The Tom and Jerry Show (2014).
+Initially featuring two 11-minute segments, the series later shifted to 7-minute segments to better match the look and tone of the original theatrical shorts.
 Similar to other reboot works like Scooby-Doo!
 Mystery Incorporated and New Looney Tunes, several episodes the new series brought Tom and Jerry into contemporary environments, telling new stories and relocating the characters to more fantastic worlds, from a medieval castle to a mad scientist's lab.
 The series was produced by Warner Bros.
 Animation, with Sam Register serving as executive producer in collaboration with Darrell Van Citters and Ashley Postlewaite at Renegade Animation.
 Originally slated for a 2013 Cartoon Network premiere, the series was pushed back to April 9, 2014.
 It is the second Tom and Jerry production presented in 16:9 widescreen aspect ratio.

 In November 2014, a two-minute sketch was shown as part of the Children in Need telethon in the United Kingdom.
 The sketch was produced as a collaboration with Warner Bros.

 In May 2016, WB Kids began releasing excerpts from various Tom and Jerry works to the online platform YouTube.
 By January 2017, compilation videos of the Tom and Jerry franchise began to be released by WB Kids on the platform.

 On February 20, 2021, Warner Bros. released two new shorts onto HBO Max titled Tom and Jerry Special Shorts to honor the 81st anniversary of Tom and Jerry, as well as to promote the 2021 film.
 These shorts share the style of the other HBO Max original Looney Tunes Cartoons, also produced by Warner Bros.
 Animation.